jackiehjm/stx-docs/doc/source/introduction/terms.rst

   - Runs CEPH distributed storage software.
   - Part of an HA multi-node CEPH storage cluster supporting a replication factor of two or three, journal caching, and class tiering.
-  - Provides HA persistent storage for images, virtual volumes (i.e. block storage), and object storage.
+  - Provides HA persistent storage for images, virtual volumes (that is, block storage), and object storage.

 Virtual Machines (VM)
-  An instance of a node provided by software (a hypervisor) which runs within the host operating system and hardware.
+  An instance of a node provided by software (a hypervisor), which runs within the host operating system and hardware.